RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 | Kappa Statistic (Cohen's Kappa) | (Observed agreement - Expected agreement) / (1 - Expected agreement) | -1 to 1     | Measures the agreement between predictions and actual outcomes, correcting for chance.              |
 | Log-Loss (Logarithmic Loss)    | -1/n * Σ(y log(p) + (1 - y) log(1 - p)) | 0 to ∞              | Measures the accuracy of predicted probabilities for each instance.
 Lower log-loss indicates better predictions. |

-`A high precision model is conservative: `it doesn’t always recognize the class correctly, but when it does, we can be assured that its answer is correct.<br/>
+`A high precision model is conservative:` Although it may not always identify the class accurately, once it does, we can have confidence in the accuracy of its response..<br/>
 `A high recall model is liberal:` it recognizes a class much more often, but in doing so it tends to include a lot of noise as well (false positives).<br/>
 `F1 score:` If our F1 score increases, it means that our model has increased performance for accuracy, recall or both.<br/>
-`ROC AUC:` The area under the ROC curve (AUC) is a single scalar value that measures the overall performance of the model.
-The AUC ranges from 0 to 1, with a higher value indicating better performance.
-An AUC of 0.5 indicates a random guess, while an AUC of 1.0 indicates perfect classification.
+`ROC AUC:` The performance of a model can be measured by a single scalar value called the area under the ROC curve (AUC).
+A higher value of AUC, which ranges from 0 to 1, indicates better performance.
+An AUC of 0.5 suggests a random guess, while an AUC of 1.0 indicates flawless classification.